Boston Architectural College: Boston Architectural Club (1889–1944)

-The BAC began its formal educational program under the joint leadership of H. Langford Warren and Clarence Blackall.
+The BAC began its formal educational program under the joint leadership of Herbert Langford Warren and Clarence Blackall.
 The school was organized to offer an evening education in drawing, design, history, and structures.
 Like its informal predecessor, the BAC soon developed into an atelier affiliated with the Society of the École des Beaux-Arts in New York.
 The BAC's design curriculum, teaching methods, and philosophy closely resembled those of the École des Beaux-Arts.

-In 1911, the Club acquired a building at 16 Somerset Street on Beacon Hill.
+In 1911, the club acquired a building at 16 Somerset Street on Beacon Hill.
 The BAC building contained a two-story Great Hall – designed by Ralph Adams Cram – as well as other spaces used for lectures, meetings and exhibitions, a library, and several studios.
 The newer facilities attracted more students, and the course of instruction became increasingly defined and formal.

 In the 1930s most American schools of architecture broke away from the Beaux-Arts tradition and began to establish their own curricula and teaching methods.
 Without the support of a university structure, The Club struggled with the pains of growth and adjustment.
 The BAC appointed Arcangelo Cascieri to serve as dean.
 Cascieri brought the BAC through its philosophical transition without sacrificing the atelier teaching method.
 The BAC began to draw its faculty from nearby architectural schools and the extended local community of related professionals.